Achieverthecloudengineer/Asset-inventory-system-DevOps-Project/README.md

+# Engineering a Resilient Asset Management Appliance on AWS EC2

-This comprehensive guide is designed to be published as a high-level technical blog post or portfolio case study.
+This comprehensive guide is designed as a high-level technical blog post or portfolio case study.
 It demonstrates your ability to navigate the full lifecycle of a cloud-hosted application on **AWS EC2**, from writing performant code to implementing enterprise-grade process management and data recovery.

 ---

-# Engineering a Resilient Asset Management Appliance on AWS EC2

 ## Executive Summary

 This project showcases the deployment of **InventoryOS**, a professional-grade internal tool for infrastructure tracking.
 Moving beyond local development, this guide covers the architectural transition to **AWS**, implementing **PM2** for process resiliency, and **Cron** for automated disaster recovery.

-## Tools and Technologies needed:

-- Aws EC2
-- Pm2

-# 📦 InventoryOS: Resilient Internal Asset Tracking

-A professional-grade, full-stack inventory management system engineered for high availability and minimal operational overhead.
-This project demonstrates a **"Simplicity-First"** architecture, opting for a unified Node.js appliance over complex build-chains to optimize deployment speed and maintainability.

----

 ## 🏗️ Architectural Overview